-To keep things simple, the best pair of CrossFit-focused workout shorts need to possess a few key construction aspects.
+To keep things simple, the ideal pair of CrossFit-focused workout shorts needs to possess a few key construction aspects, and I consider these when reviewing gear.
 First, they need to be mobile to accommodate the various demands that come with CrossFit-style training.

 Second, they need durability to prevent tears from things like rope climbs and barbells.
-Third, they need to look clean and like a pair of shorts, you’ll feel proud wearing — look good, feel good, play good, after all.
+Third, they need to look clean and like a pair of shorts, you’ll feel proud wearing.
+I’m a big fan of shorts that I feel confident in from both a comfort and looks perspective.

 Best of the Best: My favorite short for CrossFit workouts is the Ten Thousand Interval Short.
 These shorts have been super consistent for my training needs and they do well regarding long-term durability.